andrewmoles2/rTrainIntroduction/r-data-wrangling-3/r_data_wrangling_3.md

 Using your `imdb_bechdel` data you just made, do the following cross tabulations using dplyr's `count` function.
 If you have time, you can also do the same with the base r `table` function.

 1)  Use count on the rating column in your imdb_bechdel data, which rating has the most results?
-2)  Using count on the rating column again, conditionally select ratings greater than 2 *hint: try and do this within the count function*.
+2)  Using count on the rating column again, conditionally select ratings greater than 2, and change the column name output to rating_less_two *hint: do this within the count function*.
 3)  Create a two way cross tabulation with year and rating columns.
 Filter for the years 1966 or 1996.